U.S. News Rankings

 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Bard College is 10:1, and the school has 77.3 percent of its classes with fewer than 20 students.
-The most popular majors at Bard College include: Visual and Performing Arts; Social Sciences; English Language and Literature/Letters; Area, Ethnic, Cultural, Gender, and Group Studies; and Foreign Languages, Literatures, and Linguistics.
-The average freshman retention rate, an indicator of student satisfaction, is 87.0 percent.
+The student-faculty ratio at Bard College is 10:1, and the school has 76.7 percent of its classes with fewer than 20 students.
+The most popular majors at Bard College include: Visual and Performing Arts; Social Sciences; English Language and Literature/Letters; Foreign Languages, Literatures, and Linguistics; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 87.8 percent.

 |Student gender distribution|